 As one may expect there is a strong relation between group structure of $W(X)$ and metric space structure of $X$.
 We show that if $X$ is of uniform subexponential growth, then $W(X)$ does not contain infinite property $(T)$ subgroups, see Theorem \ref{thm=WX_contains_no_T_subgroup}.
 On the other hand, an example of R. Tessera, see Theorem \ref{Rom} shows that there exists a solvable group $\Gamma$ such that $W(\Gamma)$ contains $SL_3(\mathbb{Z})$.

 The paper is organized as follows.
-Section \ref{Sob} deals with Question \ref{MQ1}.
-In Section \ref{section=wob} we start the study Question \ref{main_question}~: we study the notion transience for metric spaces with bounded geometry and prove Theorem \ref{thm=characterization_of_existence_of_fn_for_WX}.
-In the last section we prove the second half of Theorem \ref{thm=summary_of_paper} (Proposition \ref{X_contains_tree}), and we study when $W(X)$ contains property $(T)$ groups.
+In Section \ref{RW} we study the notion of transience for metric spaces with bounded geometry and prove the first half of Theorem \ref{thm=summary_of_paper}.
+In Section \ref{section=neg} we prove the second half of Theorem \ref{thm=summary_of_paper} (Proposition \ref{X_contains_tree}), and in a last section we study when $W(X)$ contains property $(T)$ groups.